AsadH123/FinalRecruit/README.md

+# Here is my Selenium WebDriver Automation Code in Java

 # 📘 RecruitBPM Selenium Automation Suite
 This is a Selenium-based automation framework developed to test various workflows and actions within the RecruitBPM application.
 It leverages Java, Maven, TestNG, and Selenium WebDriver for robust end-to-end testing.